 No virus, no traffic and, most importantly, no pretty shop windows to temp you into buying things you'll never wear.
 Seriously now, brick-and-mortar stores and boutiques have had a hard time during these past months.
 As if staying inside for months in a row was not enough, the reopening was very different from what we expected.
 Wearing gloves and face masks and waiting in line for a casual shopping session is not exactly a fun way to spend time with friends.
 And as much as I appreciated the intimate atmosphere, the extra attention of shop owners towards clients and the unique products one can find in small shops, my interest in online shopping has grown significantly in the past few years.
 Not to speak of online services that are so much faster, effective and time-saving.
 Online trainings are my favorites!
 2. We all need clothes to cover our bodies in any circumstances, pandemics included.

 During the lockdown, loungewear seemed to define our personal style.
 As much as we might have loved it at the beginning, it started to ruin our mood after a few weeks.
-Maybe an improved look, some makeup or just a simple accessory you used to wear only out was not such a bad idea, after all.
+Maybe an improved look, some makeup or just a simple accessory you used to wear only when you went out was not such a bad idea, after all.
 And nobody keeps you from wearing that extra at home even now, when you can also go out.
 Why not elevate your stay-at-home look for a change?

 4. Planning our purchases is actually fun (when done with the right people).

 The most sustainable clothes are the ones you already own.
-Same with accessories and anything else you use on a daily basis.
+Same are the accessories and anything else you use on a daily basis.
 Now that this trend has taken over more seriously than ever, it doesn't mean you have to empty your wardrobe and start fresh with sustainable clothes.
-Of course purchasing such clothing items helps but not purchasing anything at all and simply using your creativity to repurpose or reinvent old things is way better.
+Of course purchasing such clothing items helps but not purchasing anything at all and simply using your creativity to repurpose old things is way better.
 Both for the planet and for your wallet.
 And, believe it or not, even for your spirit.
 For instance, I had a lot of fun making a fashionable fifty-fifty necklace from two old bead necklaces I hadn't worn in years.
 Yes, it's one of the hottest summer 2020 fashion trends (as MiuMiu taught us) and it costs... nothing!

 Learn how to make your own fifty-fifty necklace with this step-by-step tutorial: